5 Reasons Why Keeping the Garage Door Up Signals a Shift in Workplace Norms

 1. **Increased Adoption of Hybrid Models**: Firms are rapidly embracing hybrid work settings—where remote and in-office work coexist.
 Research from McKinsey indicates that by 2025, hybrid work could account for over 30% of full-time job offerings.

-FAQ
+## FAQ

-Q: What are the benefits of workplace flexibility?
+**Q: What is workplace flexibility?**

-Q: What tools can help implement workplace flexibility?
+**Q: How can companies implement workplace flexibility?**

 Leave a Comment